xdrip/xdrip_docs/docs/use/misc.md

 <img src="../images/M-S-LCS15c.png" style="zoom:75%;" />

-Samsung Workarounds fixes a non complicance in respect to Android of devices of this brand.
+Samsung Workarounds fixes a non compliance in respect to Android of devices of this brand.
 It can be useful to enable it on other devices too.
 If you have connection issues you should try to **enable** it.

 <img src="../images/M-S-LCS15j.png" style="zoom:75%;" />